-- If required, remove the glass window; - Start the ignition procedure according to chapter 4 in the User Manual; - If the pilot flame does not ignite: - repeat the ignition procedure until the pilot burner ignites; - · consult the malfunction search diagram (Appendix 1) if this does not happen after a few attempts; - After igniting the pilot flame, the main burner will ignite during the ignition procedure; - Check whether the main burner continues to burn; - If the main burner does not continue to burn: - repeat the ignition procedure until the main burner continues to burn - consult the malfunction search diagram (Appendix 1) if this does not happen after a few attempts; - Switch off the appliance; - Then mount the glass window as described in chapter 5.10; - Repeat the ignition procedure a few times and perform the checks described in chapter 7.3.2; - From now on, the pilot flame should ignite smoothly. - !Tip When checking whether the main burner continues to burn, it is possible that it still switches off after 22 seconds.
+- If required, remove the glass window. - Start the ignition procedure according to chapter 4 in the User Manual. - If the pilot flame does not ignite: - · repeat the ignition procedure until the pilot burner ignites; - consult the malfunction search diagram (Appendix 1) if this does not happen after a few attempts. - After igniting the pilot flame, the main burner will ignite during the ignition procedure. - Check whether the main burner continues to burn. - If the main burner does not continue to burn. - repeat the ignition procedure until the main burner continues to burn - consult the malfunction search diagram (Appendix 1) if this does not happen after a few attempts. - Switch off the appliance. - Clean the glass pane before using it for the first time, as described in the user manual. - Then mount the glass pane as described from section 5.9. - Repeat the ignition procedure a few times and perform the checks described in chapter 7.3.2. - From now on, the pilot flame should ignite smoothly. - Clean the glass pane after burning for the first time, as described in the user manual. - !Tip When checking whether the main burner continues to burn, it is possible that it still switches off after 22 seconds.
 This happens because the appliance is equipped with a second thermocouple and the glass window has not been placed.
-In this case you may presume that the main burner will continue to burn. - !Caution During the ignition process, you are not allowed to operate control button B on the gas control manually. - Always wait 5 minutes after the pilot flame has gone out, before you re-ignite the appliance. - You are not allowed to turn the pilot flame lower by using the settings on the gas control.
+In this case you may presume that the main burner will continue to burn. - !Caution During the ignition process, you are not allowed to operate control button B on the gas control manually. - Always wait 5 minutes after the pilot flame has gone out, before you re-ignite the appliance. - · You are not allowed to turn the pilot flame lower by using the settings on the gas control.